-It contains the trade recommendation AND a detailed explanation as to why we like the stock.
+It will contain the trade recommendation AND a detailed explanation of why we like the stock.
 That’s 52 exclusive video recommendations per year ...
 That you can check on at any time with unlimited access to our transparent, easy-to-follow model portfolio.
 Again, I personally have enjoyed investing for four decades...

 I achieved a million-dollar portfolio by the age of 35.
 I’ve made terrific connections around the world...